Whevalmeze/firebaseui-web/README.md

 <td>
   The key of the custom parameter, with which the login hint can be passed to the provider.
-This is useful in case a user previously signs up with an IdP like Microsoft and then tries to sign in with email using the same Microsoft email.
+This is useful in case a user previously signs up with an IdP like Microsoft and then tries to sign in with an email using the same Microsoft email.
 FirebaseUI can then ask the user to sign in with that email to the already registered account with Microsoft.
 For Microsoft and Yahoo, this field is `login_hint`.